 Beginning in September and running up through November 11th, the first day of the regular season, College Basketball Talk will be unveiling the 2016-2017 NBCSports.com college hoops preview package.

-THE REST OF THE PRESEASON ATLANTIC SUN TEAM:
+THE REST OF THE PRESEASON SUMMIT LEAGUE TEAM: